ach4l/pyndi/README.md

 ## Understanding pyndi.py

 This is the main backend file which handles conversion from pyndi code to python as well as the exectuion.
-It is called _effic because it is 'efficient' compared to earlier version.
-We are essentially processing the pyndi code line by line.
+We are essentially processing the pyndi code line by line, i.e. each line is independent.
 That is why we can do live translation to python code in the web interface.

-pyndi_effic.py consists of 3 functions :
+pyndi.py consists of 3 functions :
 - string_replacement - This function is to help ensure user entered strings stay immutable. it removes all strings and replaces them with a string-identifier.
 At the right end, we stick back all the user entered strings back in the code.
 - translate keywords - This function does all the translation.
 In few cases the order of translation is important like for if-else.
 We provide multiple spelling options to the user as there is no fixed spelling convention for hindi in english script.
 - for_and_dec_op_syntax_simpli - This function does a lot of the heavy lifting.
 It helps parse different lines of the code as well as simplify syntax.